krishna4a6av/showcmm/README.md

 parser = "plain"
 ```

-- Add your own parsing logif for different shell in "utils/parser.py".
+- Add your own parsing logic for different shell in "utils/parser.py".

 ## License